TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/Materials/Selection/Choosing Manufacturing Methods.md

 - Whether the method can achieve the desired shape
 - Whether the method can achieve the desired finish
 - Whether the method can produce a suitable number of whatever it is you are making
-- Whether the method can work with
+- Whether the method can work with the material you are planning on using